elm-fluent/elm-fluent/docs/installation.rst

 ----------------

 The ``.elm`` files that elm-fluent produces have dependencies.
-At this point in time, these dependencies are a bit problematic: Fluent has `built-in date and number formatting functions
+At this point in time, these dependencies are a bit problematic: the Fluent spec has `built-in date and number formatting functions
 <https://projectfluent.org/fluent/guide/functions.html#built-in-functions>`_
 (``DATETIME`` and ``NUMBER``), as well as support for handling of plural forms, which are covered by built-in browser Javascript modules `Intl.DateTimeFormat